starhopp3r/Duplex/README.md

 Library Routine for the LCD (Parallel Port) Display of a Smart Washing Machine.
 The LCD is connected to the microcontroller via the Serial Peripheral Interface (SPI).

+This library was written for the PIC18F97J60 microcontroller.

 ### Library routine functions

 ```c